maxbaird/astrid/README.md

 lexis in order to determine if the current collection of letters makes a valid word or not.

-## Compiling
-Navigate to the root directory of the project and type `make`.
-This should generate the executable file `blitzkrieg.out`.

 ## Executing
 Type `./blitzkrieg.out` to execute the solver.
 You will be presented with a prompt where you must type sixteen letters that represent the Word Blitz